 Our four island cruise tour is the best way to discover Hawaii.
 Visit Oahu, Maui, (the Big Island) Hawaii and Kauai to see how diverse this tropical paradise really is!
 Cruise in style and comfort from island to island instead of losing precious vacation time in airports each day.
 Explore a taro farm and learn how their flood irrigation works.
 Enjoy panoramic views from the deck of your ship that can’t be seen form any other perspective.
 Experience a real working macadamia nut farm that also grows coffee, pineapple, spices and tropical fruits.
 Inspect a sugarcane field and learn about its use in an organic vodka recipe.
-See the Dole Pineapple plantation.
 Enjoy the award-winning traditional Old Lahaina Luau in Maui, spend a night on Waikiki Beach and treasure other included tours of Volcanoes National Park and Pearl Harbor’s USS Arizona Memorial.
 We’ve included the best so you’ll always have something fun to do!

 Day 1: Honolulu